Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 # Monitor refunds

+A refund is a repayment of a capture.
+It is initialized by the trader, for example, if a product is not available and cannot be delivered.
-The most payment service providers create a new reference, when a payment has been refunded.
-This means that the reference ID of a payment and capture ticket has been changed in this case and you will not be able to identify the transaction here with the payment and captures ticket ID.
+> [Info] The most payment service providers create a new reference when a payment has been refunded.
+This means that the reference ID of a capture transaction has been changed in this case and you will not be able to identify the transaction here with the payment and captures transaction ID.

-You can use this procedure to display all incoming referencies to a refund from a payment service provider.
+You can use this procedure to display all incoming references to a refund from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
-In addition, if applicable, you can manually change the status of a ticket to *void* to clear the database.
+In addition, if applicable, you can manually change the status of a transaction to *void* to clear the database.

 If everything works fine with the posting of a refund, you do not need to monitor the *Refunds* menu entry.

-## Check refund ticket
+## Check a refund transaction

-A refund ticket provides numerous payment-related details, which may vary depending on the payment service provider settings.
-To decide whether you can manually void a refund ticket, you need to check its details.
+A refund transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
+To decide whether you can manually void a refund transaction, you need to check its details.
-> [Info] You can only change the status of a refund ticket, but not any data.
+> [Info] You can only change the status of a refund transaction, but not any data.

 #### Prerequisites